Site visits and course assessments

 - Provide the high school Dual Credit faculty with a copy of the signed site observation form and constructive feedback regarding any improvements that may be needed.

-- Send the completed site observation form to the PCC Dual Credit office at Rock Creek Building 3, room 226, or email it to firstname.lastname@example.org.
+- Email the completed site observation form to your Dual Credit Coordinator or to firstname.lastname@example.org.

 - PCC faculty will be reimbursed for their time (per course) for up to 10 hours for course alignments, and up to 3 hours for course assessments at the PCC Special Projects Rate.

 - Mileage to and from the assessment site is also billable (drive time is not).
-Complete the PCC bi-weekly time and mileage sheet and send it and any supporting documentation to the Dual Credit office at Rock Creek Building 3, room 226, or email it to email@example.com.
+Complete the PCC bi-weekly time and mileage sheet and email it and any supporting documentation to email@example.com.